 Nalanda: In its heyday, the ancient university of Nalanda (located near Rajgir) attracted a galaxy of luminaries, sacred and secular, from many parts of the world e.g. China, Greece, Persia, etc. Sacked by Turks in the 12th century, Nalanda is all but a theater of dusty ruins today.
 That said, monks can still be spotted studying scripture throughout the campus, creating an interesting juxtaposition of the ancient and the modern.

 Returning to the states after living in what many Americans (including my parents) consider austerity seems a little more than bizarre.
 I felt estranged, out of sync, and even a bit infantile.
 Traffic is regulated.
 The refrigerator is full.
-Watching the news, the only thing that seems important is murder and bombs.
+Watching the news, the only stories emphasized are murders and acts of war.
 Indeed, this is when the trip comes full circle.
 Having assimilated the perspective of another tradition into my world view, I began to realize that a geographical pilgrimage is the symbolic acting out of an inner journey.
 Pilgrimage is not globe-trotting, tourism or the systematic happy-making of a vacation cruise.
 It involves a genuine encounter with another way of life and people.
 Meditating on this helps stitch together the fragmenting effect of re-assimilation into the West.
 You may cry when you pass by five Starbuck’s in a row, or see the decadence that is Jersey Shore, but you will do it with a richer outlook.